Edirom/mei-metadata-toolkit/README.md

 ## Usage

-Simply copy the following files (or a selection) into the `.github/workflows` directory of the GitHub repository of your Digital Music Edition (or other type of resource containing MEI files):
+Simply copy the following files (or a selection) from the directory `workflows` into the `.github/workflows` directory of the GitHub repository of your Digital Music Edition (or other type of resource containing MEI files):

 * `mei-dublin-core-validation.yml` - Validation of Dublin Core compliance of MEI files within the project, also see section [Dublin Core Compliance of MEI](#dublin-core-compliance-of-mei)
 * `mei-dublin-core-extraction.yml` - Extraction of Dublin Core XML files from MEI files in the project, also see section [Dublin Core (DC) from MEI](#dublin-core-dc-from-mei)